1. How can acupuncture help?

 The needles are usually retained in the body for between fifteen and twenty minutes, although this can vary from very short periods (seconds), often with children or infants, up to an hour or longer with certain stubborn patterns.
 A common course of treatment may initially involve between ten and fifteen treatments spaced at approximately weekly intervals.
 The frequency could be less than weekly if the condition called for it, especially early on in a treatment program, and may spread out to fortnightly or even monthly later in a program.

 Certain factors – such as how the patient responds to acupuncture – will determine the rate of progress and the number of treatments required, but, obviously, cannot be known prior to treatment commencing.
 Most practitioners suggest that five to ten treatments are agreed to initially, after which progress will be reviewed.
 The main point is that, at all stages of the progress, patients should be clear about what they have or have not agreed to in terms of a treatment program.

-7. Will I Feel Different Immediately After A Treatment?
+7. Will I Feel Different Immediately After a Treatment?
 What are the effects of treatment?

 After treatment it is quite common for the patient to feel energized and vital, but it is probably more common to feel rather relaxed and drowsy.
 This is because the body needs some time to adjust to the changes that have been brought about by the treatment.
 If the patient is suffering from an acute symptom, such as a headache, however, it is common for an improvement to be felt at the time of the treatment.

-Exacerbation of symptoms is a quite common feature of acupuncture treatment.
+Exacerbation of symptoms is quite a common feature of acupuncture treatment.
 In this regard, the patient may find that in the short term after treatment, the symptoms may in fact get worse before an improvement sets in.
 A professional practitioner will always warn the patient of the possibility of exacerbation at the start of a course of treatment.

 The speed of response varies considerably from patient to patient, and with each disease.